ZeniteSolar/CAN_IDS/README.md

   </a>
 </p>

-Code generation for the CAN BUS messages of the boat
+CAN BUS protocol description with code generation for the solar boat modules and applications.

 ## How it works
   - You programatically describe all modules and its messages using Python language.